Behaviorist theory uses rewards and punishments to control humans’ and animals’ behaviors and teach them new skills.

 Many children are scared of the dark.
 They can’t help it.
 It’s a phobia they have.

-When we’re focussing on increasing or decreasing involuntary reactions to stimuli, we’re talking about classical conditioning.
+When we’re focusing on increasing or decreasing involuntary reactions to stimuli, we’re talking about classical conditioning.

 Operant conditioning is associated with the theorists Thorndike and Skinner.
 They are discussed lower down in this article.